Lay3rLabs/telegram-payments/docs/Deploying.md

 task deploy:all SKIP_UPLOAD_CONTRACTS=true SKIP_UPLOAD_COMPONENTS=true
 ```

-Sometimes you may need to explicitly activate the service:
+Right now the project is setup so services start activated, but if you change that to start paused, you may need to explicitly activate the service:

 ```bash
 task deploy:activate-service